jstetich/Portland_Cruise_Ships/Derived_Data/DATA_NOTES.md

 having a beam of 127 feet.

-We corrected such inconsistencies ONLY in the "Cruise" tab of the Excel Spreadsheet, which feeds into the pivot table sumamrizing properties or each vessel.
+We corrected such inconsistencies ONLY in the "Cruise" tab of the Excel Spreadsheet, which feeds into the pivot table summarizing properties for each vessel.

 We checked spelling and presentation of ship names.
 We corrected names to match the most common form, or a name found on-ine if we could find one.